masak/git-btree/README.md

 out-of-the-box.

 * **Git's model of branches**: A branch is a ref that moves forwards with new commits.
-Commits are not technically "on" a branch; instead, commits can _reachable_ from a certain branch.
+Commits are not technically "on" a branch; instead, commits may be _reachable_ from a certain branch.
 The set of branches is "flat" in the sense that they are just names in a list somewhere; however, branches are sometimes reachable from each other in the sense that one branch ref is upstream of another.
 This is not reflected so clearly in tool output, however; _especially_ not when branches go stale with respect to one another.
 (See below.)